Worldwide Offers Of Help Keep Coming As Death Toll In Beirut Blast Rises - UrduPoint

 King Abdullah II of Jordan has ordered sending a military field hospital to the neighboring country, according to the PETRA news agency.
 Qatar and Iraq earlier reported that they will also send field hospitals to Lebanon.

+Turkey, in turn, is sending search and rescue teams, ambulance doctors as well as medical and humanitarian items to Lebanon, according to the Foreign Ministry.

+Ukraine also stands ready to send a search and rescue team at any moment, Prime Minister Denys Shmyhal said at a government meeting.

-The massive explosion hit Beirut on Tuesday evening, with about 100 people killed and over 4,000 injured, according to the Lebanese Red Cross.
-The city governor has said that half of the city's buildings were damaged and hospitals are overcrowded due to the large influx of injured patients.
+The massive explosion hit Beirut on Tuesday evening, with at least 100 people killed and over 4,000 injured, according to the Lebanese Red Cross.
+The Beirut governor has said that half of the city's buildings were damaged and hospitals are overcrowded due to the large influx of injured patients.
 Many more victims are feared to remain under the rubble.